 Another offshore island reachable via a 20-minute longtail boat ride.
-The island not developed, and feels very off the-beaten-path.
-There is a palm tree swing in front of the island's only shop / restaurant where the longtail boat dock.
+The island is not developed, and feels very off the-beaten-path.
+There is a palm tree swing in front of the island’s only shop / restaurant where the longtail boat dock.

 NAMTOK NA MUEANG WATERFALL

 Namtok Na Mueang isn’t the most epic waterfall, but it’s a nice change of scenery if you’re looking for a break from the Koh Samui coastline.
 There are technically two waterfall hikes by the same name – the second one is the prettier hike, if you can make it to the pool at the top of the falls.
 Note that to get to the waterfall, you’ll pass an awful elephant camp – just ignore it, and keep walking.
 The elephants are mistreated – DO NOT give this camp any money.